sqlite3 driver for go using database/sql http://mattn.github.io/go-sqlite3

 When creating a new SQLite database or connection to an existing one, with the file name additional options can be given.
-This is also known as a DSN string.
-(Data Source Name).
+This is also known as a DSN (Data Source Name) string.

 Options are append after the filename of the SQLite database.

-The database filename and options are seperated by an
+The database filename and options are separated by an

 ?
 (Question Mark).

 This also applies when using an in-memory database instead of a file.

 Options can be given using the following format: